ruediger-hauck/labassignment5/README.md

     a.
 Respond to the following reflection question and upload your response to canvas in a file called **NAME_reflection.txt**

     *Reflect on how you currently manage your documents and code, particularly content associated with publishable work.
 Would it stand up to a reproducibility     test?
-Why do you think it is important (or not) to assess the reproducibility of your work?*
+Why do you think it is important (or not) to assess the reproducibility scientific work?*

     b.
 Paste a link to your collaborative repository for this lab into a file called **NAME_VCL.txt** along with redirected output from `git log`.